bhuvan-raj/Kubernetes-EKS-Zero-to-Hero/Replicasets/README.md

   * You **rarely create ReplicaSets directly** anymore.
   * Instead, you use a **Deployment** (`kind: Deployment`).
 A Deployment is a higher-level abstraction that *manages* ReplicaSets.
-  * Deployments provide declarative updates for Pods and ReplicaSets (e.g., rolling updates, rollbacks), making application lifecycle management much easier.
-When you update a Deployment, it creates a *new* ReplicaSet for the new version of your Pods, gradually scales up the new one, and scales down the old one.

-**So, while you'll mostly interact with Deployments, it's critical to understand that ReplicaSets are the underlying mechanism Deployments use to guarantee the desired number of Pods.**

 -----

 ## 5\.
 Summary: ReplicaSet's Place in the Ecosystem